gburghardt/foundry/tutorials/lazy-loading-modules.md

 By default, Foundry performs an Eager Load of all the modules on the page.
 Any HTML tag with a `data-modules` attribute has those modules created and inititalized.
-When the number of modules on the page increases, this can introduce performance problems.
+When the number of modules on the page increases, performance problems can crop up during page load.
 Lazy loading modules comes baked in to Foundry, and only requires a few config changes, and some additional HTML attributes.

 ## What You'll Need For This Tutorial